CarlvinJerry/sources/content/post/exploratory-data-analysis/index.md

 <br>

-The ***Summary()*** function comes in handy at summarizing data.
-I our case, there is no statistical measures since all our variables are categorical.
-Important to note that the function also specifies the specific data types.
+The base R `Summary()` function comes in handy at summarizing data.
+In our case, there is no statistical measures since all our variables are categorical.
+Note that the function also specifies the specific data types.
 There are more than enough ways to inspect data structures in R.

 <br> <br>